pokemonAce241/2019SpringTeam12/README.md

     });
     ```

-12) Make sure you are in the api directory in terminal and then run "node app.js" to start the database
+12) Make sure you are in the api directory in terminal and then run `node app.js` to start the database
     - You should get a Connection Successful message in the terminal
       - If you go to http://localhost:3000/ it should say "Hello World!"
       - If you go to http://localhost:3000/plants it should show a json representation of the plants in the database